-When you think of Mongolia one of the first images that comes to mind might be that of the wide open steppe during summer.
+When you think of Mongolia one of the first images that comes to mind might be that of the wide-open steppe during summer.
 But Mongolia’s deep winter wilderness is (I believe) an opportunity missed by many and one of the most remarkable regions to experience Mongolia’s winter is Khovsgol Nuur National Park.
+And one of the most remarkable experiences is a Mongolia horse sleigh expedition at Khovsgol.

 Why?
 Here’s one reason …